phnmnl/workflow-demo/README.md

 ###Continous integration with Jenkins

-If you further want to upload your image on [DockerHub] (https://hub.docker.com/) and have continous integration using Jenkins, you first need to register an account DockerHub and Jenkins respectively.
-Once this is done you can start with creating your project in Jenkins.
-For continous integration between GitHub and DockerHub you will need one Jenkins item per microservice.
+[Jenkins](https://wiki.jenkins-ci.org/display/JENKINS/Meet+Jenkins) is a convenient Continous Integration (CI) tool that can be used to automate Docker builds.
+A typical use case is to have the Docker context of your appliance on GitHub, and to configure Jenkins to trigger a build every time there is a change on your master branch.
+Furthermore, Jenkins can automatically push the built images on DockerHub, so that your users can run them out-of-the-box.

-In the Jenkins items configurations you need to provide the url for your GitHub project.
-You further needs to choose the build trigger "Build when change is pushed to GitHub", since you want your changes to be integrated in DockerHub.
-When building you intially want your Jenkins action to Create/build your image and then further push your image to your DockerHub repository.
-Make sure that the images tag is consitent throughout the actions.
-When everything is filled in correctly and saved, cross your fingers and push the "Star building now" button.
-To see the console output, you can enter the current building action and you will find a button for this on your left.
+In the VM image that we provided in the prerequisites section, there is a Jenkins server running on [http://localhost:8080/](http://localhost:8080/).

+A Jenkins item defines the step to perform a build of an appliance.
 To create a new Jenkins item push the "Create new item" button in the top left corner.

 <p align="center">
   <img src="http://i67.tinypic.com/2qkrw3k.png" width="750"/>